jackowayed/jackowayed.github.com/resume.markdown

 I'd also love it if my hours weren't set, but I could do 9-5 (Eastern time) if necessary.

-I could keep working around 5 hours a week after the summer too.
-I guess I could start around 5 hours a week this spring too.
+I could work during the school year, both before summer and after, somewhere in the area of 5 hours a week.

 Preferably, I would do something in Ruby, but I wouldn't mind learning to something something functional or Python.